x00tex/hackTheBox/Boxes/windows/Retired/proper/README.md

 	close		file or directory closed, regardless of read/write mode
 ```

-With that tool finaly get php code execuated on the server, only issue occurred is that there is some delay between 2 includes, after first closing and second opening of the file.
+With that tool finally get php code executed on the server, only issue occurred is that there is some delay between 2 includes, after first closing and second opening of the file.
 For that i setup 2 event listener, first for closing and second for opening.
 ```bash
 echo poorduck > header.inc; inotifywait -e close header.inc;inotifywait -e open header.inc;  echo '<?php echo "poorduck from php!";?>' > header.inc
 ```